Dating a Therapist: 15 Pros and Cons

 Therapists can be detail-oriented and expressive.
 As such, they may expect the same level of compliance from you.

 One thing you won’t regret when dating a therapist is that they don’t usually avoid or dismiss issues in their relationship.
-They are likely to try and make things work out with you.
+They are likely to try to make things work out with you.
 But that doesn’t mean your relationship will be perfect.

 10 pros of dating a therapist